MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF112_114_MICRF220_219A_BLE_SENSOR/WBZ451_MICRF112_114/README.md

 ## 1. Introduction<a name="step1">

-This application demonstrates the use of an MICRF112 433MHz as transmitter using ASK Modulation interfaced with WBZ451 Curiosity Board to control the RGB LED of WBZ451 Curiosity board on receiver part.
-This LED can be controlled by Microchip Bluetooth Data ([(MBD)](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US) application through Bluetooth Low Energy (BLE) using [BLE Sensor application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor).The temperature data is also periodically reported to the mobile phone through BLE.
+This application demonstrates the use of an MICRF112 433MHz as transmitter using ASK Modulation interfaced with WBZ451 Curiosity Board which gets the RGB values from the Microchip Bluetooth Data ([(MBD)](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US) application through Bluetooth Low Energy (BLE) using [BLE Sensor application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor).
+Then the RGB values are tranmitted through MICRF112.

 ![](docs/Picture1.png)